-About two years ago the local authority having jurisdiction (LAHJ) issued my customer several pages of violations and an ultimatum that if the violations were not addressed, they’d be closed down in 90 days.
+About two years ago the local authority having jurisdiction (LAHJ) issued my customers several pages of violations and an ultimatum that if the violations were not addressed, they’d be closed down in 90 days.

-I was able to keep them open.
+I was able keep them open.

-The positive outcomes of that experience are that we kept a valued customer and that customer has implemented a daily functional test of all the emergency exit doors and equipment.
+The outcomes of that experience are that we kept a valued customer and that customer has implemented a daily functional test of all the emergency exit doors and equipment.